Rehabilitation, Human Resources and Communication Disorders (RHRC)

 An introductory study of community counseling.
 The course content includes information concerning the educational, historical, philosophical, and psychological foundations of community counseling as well as specific traits and skills of professional community counselors.
 In addition, the course is designed to provide introductory level concepts and skills required for future certification and licensure as counseling professionals.
 Prerequisite: Graduate student status.
 (Typically offered: Spring)

-CNED 5203.
-Foundations of the Counseling Profession.
+CNED 52003.
+Foundations and Ethics of the Counseling Profession.
 3 Hours.

 A study of the counseling profession applicable to school, college and community agency settings.
 Introduction to the basic educational, historical, philosophical foundations of counseling as well as specific traits and skills of counselors.
 The course is also designed to provide beginning level concepts and skills required for certification and licensure.
 Prerequisite: Must be taken first year in program.
 (Typically offered: Fall and Summer)

-Theories of career development and counseling, including the use of occupational information sources and career assessment tools and techniques.
-Prerequisite: CNED 5333.
-(Typically offered: Summer)
+Theories of career development and counseling, including the use of occupational information sources, career assessment tools and techniques, and practical strategies for employment of people with disabilities.
+Prerequisite: CNED 53303.
+(Typically offered: Spring and Summer)

 Philosophy, organization, and practices of a counseling program in the elementary and secondary school.
 The school counselor's role as counselor, consultant, and coordinator, professional identity, and legal issues are included.
 Includes a significant focus on ethical standards and issues.
 (Typically offered: Fall Even Years)